frederic-perez/AmE-dictionary/data/idioms.md

 __a little from column A, a little from column B__ Having been formed from two distinct factors, elements, or reasons. _She asked me if I drew more from real life or from my imagination when writing; in truth, it’s a little from column A and a little from column B._
 __a little leery__ Cautious, wary, or uncertain of a given person, place, or thing. _To be honest, I’m a little leery of signing up for this deal; it sounds too good to be true._
 __a little__ __1__ A small amount. _A: “Do you want dessert?”
 B: “I’ll just have a little since I’m still pretty full from dinner.”_ __2__ _adj_ Slightly. _I’m a little tired after going to the gym, but I can still meet you for dinner, don’t worry!_
+__a living legend__ A person who has an extraordinary reputation or level of fame while they are still alive. _The singer has made such a huge impact on the world of blues that she’s come to be a living legend._
 __a living soul__ A person (who is alive).
 (Often used in the negative to mean “nobody.”) _Our engagement is a complete secret, so don’t tell another living soul, OK?_
 __a long row to hoe__ A particularly difficult or problematic task, situation, or set of circumstances to contend with or confront. _I know finishing this thesis will be a long row to hoe, but I’m actually looking forward to the challenge._
 __a losing game__ A failing or hopeless effort; a situation or activity that is ultimately futile or cannot be won.
 (Most often used in the phrase “play a losing game.”) _You’re playing a losing game if you think you can convince Sarah to go to college._